§ modern-c-features

 Causes program termination to occur where clean termination is not possible or impractical; for example if cooperative cancellation between different threads is not possible or cancellation order is unachievable.
 This would have resulted in some threads trying to access static-duration objects while they are/have been destructed.

-Quick exiting allows applications to register handlers to be called on exit while being able to access static duration objects (unlike atexit
+Quick exiting allows applications to register handlers to be called on exit while being able to access static duration objects (unlike atexit).
+Quick exiting does not execute static-duration object destructors in order to achieve this.

-Therefore, quick exiting can be thought of as being “in between” choosing to normally terminate a program, and abnormally terminating using abort
+Therefore, quick exiting can be thought of as being “in between” choosing to normally terminate a program, and abnormally terminating using abort.

-# Exclusive mode file opening
+§§§ Exclusive mode file opening

-specifiers.
+File access mode flag x can optionally be appended to w or w+ specifiers.
 This flag forces the function to fail if the file exists, instead of overwriting it.

-# COPYING & ATTRIBUTIONS:
+§ COPYING & ATTRIBUTIONS:

 Author Anthony Calandra